alfonsof/aws-java-examples/awss3copy/README.md

 Configure your AWS access keys.

-Create a S3 bucket.
+Create a S3 bucket for the source and another S3 bucket for the target.

-Copy some files to the S3 bucket.
+Copy a file to the S3 bucket.

 Run the code:

 ```
-java -jar out/artifacts/awss3list_jar/awss3list.jar
+java -jar out/artifacts/awss3copy_jar/awss3copy.jar
 ```

 Test the application:

-You should see information of the files stored in the S3 bucket.
+The file from the source S3 bucket should be copied to the target S3 bucket and deleted in the source S3 bucket.